Hiking the Grand Canyon of Pennsylvania

 Very well-marked detour.

 There is never a shortage of streams to drink water from, but you need to purify it before drinking.
-I used a filter called Lifestraw to do so, and found it very safe and convenient.
-I've taken it to 3 different backpacking trips so far and haven't had any stomach problems.
+I used a filter called Lifestraw to do so and found it very safe and convenient.
+I've taken it on 3 different backpacking trips so far and haven't had any stomach problems.

-There is a number of primitive free of charge campsites along the trail, but I didn't quite get if we were supposed to register before hitting the road or these campsite were first come, first served.
-I suggest you get a map from Pine Creek Outfitters (located on Hwy 6 near the northern trailhead; their address: 5142 Rt 6 Wellsboro, PA) as it shows all campsites.
+There are several primitive free-of-charge campsites along the trail, but I didn't quite get if we were supposed to register before hitting the road or if this campsite were first come, first served.
+I suggest you get a map from Pine Creek Outfitters (located on Hwy 6 near the northern trailhead; their address: is 5142 Rt 6 Wellsboro, PA) as it shows all campsites.

 Although a primitive campsite means no facilities, we actually saw a toilet at one of the sites.
 So cute.